According to the American Association of Endodontists, root canals have a success rate of over 95% and in most cases they last a lifetime.

 There are a few factors that ensure the root canal will last and should be followed.

-cleaned of all bacteria and debris.
+all bacteria and debris.

 - Practice good oral hygiene; that means brushing and flossing at least three times a day especially after meals and before bed.

 - Just because a tooth has had a root canal that does not mean the tooth is safe for as long as it remains in your mouth.
 That tooth can still get a cavity.
 Since the nerves are no longer present

 in that tooth you will not feel any pain or experience any other signs of a cavity.
 That’s why it is important to get regular cleanings and checkups.

 - If the tooth becomes fractured or you develop an abscess, you will feel pain and know there is a problem with the tooth.

 Why do root canals fail?

 As mentioned above, only about five percent of root canals fail, and sometimes it is not actually a “failure.”
 In cases, of teeth that have more than one root, it is possible that only one root was

 infected and filled.
 If the remaining root(s) become infected in the future, they will also need a root canal performed on them.